-Bedtime is a difficult time for my daughter.
+Many children need help falling asleep.
+Bedtime is a particularly difficult time for my daughter.
 For many years she had no problem falling asleep and staying asleep.
 As Brielle got older, her mind and body started to get restless due to her Sensory Processing Disorder (SPD) and ADHD.
 What was once a seamless transition turned into evenings filled with tears, anxiety, and fear.
-I had to research and come up with sleep solutions to help her relax and doze off at bedtime.
+I had to research sleep solutions to help my child relax and fall asleep.

-sleep solutions and tools to help your child sleep
+sleep solutions and tools to help a child fall asleep

 Discuss with your child what specifically is bothersome for them about bedtime.
 Is it the dark?
-Afraid of sleeping in a room by themselves?
+Are they afraid of sleeping in a room by themselves?
 Is it that they can’t calm their thoughts?
 Whatever it is, encourage your child to be open and honest about their concerns.
-Be supportive, and brainstorm together about what tools they can use to fall asleep.
+Be supportive, and brainstorm together about sleep solutions to help fall asleep.

 Some ideas that my daughter and I brainstormed together: